Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 Electronic health records (EHR) are used to call patients back about labs or open questions.
 If some patients miss an appointment, don’t show up, or simply reschedule, treat them respectfully and understand barriers.
 Bring empathy into these interactions, as patients might come back later, but they’ll carry how you made them feel for a long time.

 If your doctors or caregivers make commitments, make sure they follow through.
 For example, if you say, “I’ll call you in a week to check on that,” you must adhere to what you promised.
+Reliable follow-up shows that the care team remains invested in the patient’s health and can support quality care beyond the appointment.

 5. Use digital tools to empower patients

 In one survey, 41% of patients said they would switch providers over a poor digital experience.
-This could be difficulty with online forms, a lack of online appointment scheduling or bill pay, or other factors, and one in five have already done so.
+This could be due to difficulty with online forms, a lack of online appointment scheduling or bill pay, or other factors, and one in five have already done so.

 Delivering a decent digital experience has become indispensable.
 To do this, you need self-service solutions like IVR, mobile apps, or portals to check results or reschedule.
+Tools powered by artificial intelligence can also handle routine requests, summarize conversations, and direct patients to the right team while staff retain control over clinical decisions.

 self-service-tools